 G: Multifactorial authentication.
 Is that right?

 C: Yeah, multifactorial authentication.
 Asking for more than one verifying piece of identity.
-You might see this already through logging in your password and I’d send you a text message and you tell me the code that the text message has sent, so I know that that device that I sent the text message must be tethered to you, and you and the device must be together, because you just inputted a circle of information that I was expecting.
+You might see this already through logging in with your password and I’d send you a text message and you tell me the code that the text message has sent, so I know that that device that I sent the text message must be tethered to you, and you and the device must be together because you just inputted a circle of information that I was expecting.

 G: Yeah, so most banks and the government do that, don’t they?

 C: Yes, they do.
 One of the problems you’ve got is, with security, is that you’re now putting in something that is a validation, and it’s real-time, but it’s added to your time lag of logging on.
 You’ve now got a dependency on another bit of technology, so another moving part, and you’re slowing the whole thing down, you’re making my experience really poor just because I’m secure.
 The end user, we are often the guiltiest party in driving the industry to make things easier.
 We just want to log on, do our thing, and then disappear.
 “Don’t give me this security fluff.
 I know who I am.
 I like you, you like me, let’s just do stuff.
 Bye-bye.”